 Suggestions: Consider NAS for department storage, special projects, Virtual Machine development, and centralised backups.
 For larger scenarios consider SAN storage area network.

 Related Sections: Virtual Computing with Storage Area Network

 References for further information 56

 There is a class of processors that use much less power than regular laptops.
-They can be found in the new generation of ultra light laptops, smart phones and dedicated devices such as digital set top boxes.
-Processors in this class include the Intel Atom (4 watts), Via Eden (2.5 to 7 watts) and the ARM (< 0.1 watt) with is found in PDA's, media players, consumer electronics and smart phones.
+They can be found in the new generation of ultra light laptops, tablets, smart phones and dedicated devices such as digital set top boxes.
+Processors in this class include the Intel Atom (4 watts), Via Eden (2.5 to 7 watts) and the ARM (< 0.1 watt) with is found in tablets, media players, consumer electronics and smart phones.
 If you have a dedicated simple computing task, could one of these low power processors achieve your results?
-A simple example of where you could use one of these devices is for music on hold which was initially on tape, then CD and now digital music player which has no moving parts and at much lower power consumption.
-You'll find the Atom processor in small laptops with 7 to 10 inch screens and it looks to be soon able to achieve a whole 8 hour work day on batteries only.
+You'll find the ARM processor in Chromebooks which are able to achieve a 12 hour work day on batteries only.
 This processor varies the internal clock rate to suit the demand many times a second which saves power.
-A new dual core Atom processor is aimed at an affordable Green Desktop PC and only uses 8 Watts.

 Suggestions: Consider future requirements versus processors available and consider choosing a new generation low powered processor.
 Enable computer power management.
 Turn off wireless networking when not required.